-Contemporary Cuisine: This unit, completed in Year 11 covers a range of knowledge including health and safety and knowledge on starters, mains and desserts.
-Students make an interesting menu of starters, mains and desserts using a range of ingredients and a variety of preparation techniques and cooking methods.
+Contemporary Cuisine: This unit, completed in Year 11, focuses on learning about health and safety and how to make a delicious menu of starters, mains and desserts to restaurant standard.
+Students will have the opportunity to develop a range of advanced food preparation and cooking skills and experience cooking famous dishes from across the world.

-Patisserie and Baking: This unit, completed in Year 12, also covers extended knowledge of health and safety and patisserie and baking theory.
-Student make a delicious menu that challenges their ability to practice a range of bread, pastry and cake making preparation techniques.
+Patisserie and Baking: This unit, completed in Year 12, also covers extended knowledge of health and safety and as well as patisserie and baking theory.
+Students will take on the role of a pastry chef to make a delicious range of bread, pastry and dessert products that challenges their ability to practise these skills.

-This is a vocational course, which will require further vocational qualifications at post 16 to enter the job market such as Level 3 Subsidiary Diploma in Hospitality.
-This is an ideal course to give students a real 'taste' of what it is like to work in the hospitability and catering industry.
+This is a vocational course, which could lead students to study Level 3 Subsidiary Diploma in Hospitality.
+It is an ideal course to give students a real 'taste' of what it is like to work in the hospitality industry in preparation for employment.